 An employee approaching you for a quick conversation to request a pay rise is a familiar scenario for most Accounting managers.
 However, if not handled correctly, it is still one that can be problematic, with the worst-case scenario being the beginning of the end of a great employment relationship.
-This article provides a clear overview of what to do when an employee requests a pay rise and how to make this scenario easier in the future.
+This article provides a clear overview of what to do when it's time to talk to an employee about pay rates and salary negotiation, as well as how to make this scenario easier in the future.

 What to Do When an Employee Requests a Pay Rise

 If an employee requests a pay rise, always treat it as a serious conversation.
 Rather than responding immediately, book a convenient time for both parties to sit down and discuss the matter.
 Doing this has the benefit of buying you some time to think and consider your potential response.